NineSirius/ninesirius/README.md

 ### My skills
 - HTML5 | CSS3 | Javascript
-- React/Redux, React/Next | Vue | Typescript
+- React/Redux, React/Next | Vue | React Native
 - Strapi and Firebase ~ For backend

 #### Some of the libraries I use are: